 - Aids and some HIV sufferers have less than 200 CD4+ T-cells

 There are over 26 clinical conditions affecting people with advanced HIV disease.
-These conditions are usually opportunistic infections, which can sometimes be fatal because the immune system is so damaged by HIV that it is unable to fight off certain bacteria, viruses and other microbes.
+These conditions are usually opportunistic infections, which can sometimes be fatal.
+This is because the immune system is so damaged by HIV that it is unable to fight off other microbes.

-HIV stands for Human Immunodeficiency Virus, the virus causes AIDS, and is an infection of the immune system which destroys the body’s ability to fight off infections.
-HIV may also enter a cell then remain quiet for a long time and drug therapy only destroys the active virus.
-HIV infects the cells (T Lymphocytes) of the immune system weakening the entire system.
+HIV stands for Human Immunodeficiency Virus, the virus that causes AIDS.
+It is an infection of the immune system which destroys the body’s ability to fight infections.
+HIV may also enter a cell and then remain quiet for a long time.
+Drug therapy only destroys the active virus.
+HIV infects the immune system cells known as T Lymphocytes, thereby weakening the entire system.

 HIV has been located in fluids such as:

 - breast milk

 It appears that the disease can only be transmitted through:

 - blood products